 2 out of 2

 All appointments are made by the Governance Manager for Ark.
-The term of a governor is three years, except for the the Principal, who remains a governor for the duration of her time in post.
+The term of a Governor is three years, except for the the Principal, who remains a Governor for the duration of time held in post.